CuFFaz/Trend-Forecasting-using-FSM/README.md

 - TrendsSoFar - Provides clipped off trend patterns obtained from training data for a specific keyword.
 - CurrentState - Names of Assigned states for previous and present datapoints for a specific keyword.
 - NextState - Names of Future states predicted for a specific keyword.
+- TimeTOPeak(WIP) - Estimated Time (in days) to reach the peak of the trend.
+- TimeToDie(WIP) - Estimated Time (in days) for the trend to die from the peak to global minima.

 ### To Run Locally...
 1. Clone/Download the repo
 ```
 $ git clone
 ```
-2. Install dependencies
+2. Install dependencies for the project
 ```
 $ pip3 install -r requirements.txt
 ```
-3. Run trends.py for extracting data from google trends for keywords mentioned in 'Data/keywords.csv'
+3. Run trends.py for extracting daily data for past 365 days from google trends for keywords mentioned in 'Data/keywords.csv'
 ```
 $ python3 trends.py
 ```